Practicing self-care may be one of the most selfless activities in which we engage.

 We have many tools and techniques to encourage self-awareness, relaxation, and learning.
 They can all help you feel calm, grounded, and present.
 Try out a few of the following at the start, end, or in gaps during the day.

 - We are often most harsh when we criticize ourselves.
-The From Inner Critic to Inner Coach Meditation worksheet helps us let go and use the inner coach to provide support and encouragement.
+The Catching your Critic worksheet helps us recognize self-critical thoughts for what they are and challenge them or rein them in.

 - Understanding your strengths as a practitioner can be invaluable.
-Try out the Practitioner’s Strengths exercise to help build a relationship with the client while developing yourself as a professional.
+Try out Recognizing Your Strengths Worksheet to help identify your unique strengths and develop yourself as a professional.

 Besides these excellent exercises, we also have a selection of 23 self-care activities for groups, 10 additional self-care worksheets, and the self-care wheel, which provides practical insight into practicing self-care.